adjerbetian/bobs-payroll/README.md

     Principles, Pattern, and Practices
 </h1>

-## Case Study 1 - The Payroll System
+## The Payroll System

-This is an attempt to apply Clean Architecture / DDD to the The Payroll System case study while using typescript.
+This is an attempt to apply Clean Architecture / DDD to the The Payroll System case study from the *Agile Software Development* book while using typescript.

-(*note:* Use cases *in* Clean Architecture *are here called actions*)

 ## Rudimentary Specification of the Payroll System *[From the book]*